 We personally interpret conscious fashion as encompassing both sustainable fashion and ethical fashion.
 The common goal of any ‘conscious’ fashion brand is that the production and consumption of goods are sustainable.

-We believe conscious fashion also refers to our consumer behavior and how much we, as buyers and wearers of clothes, can make more educated decisions about our purchases.
-It also includes how companies in the fashion industry can consciously change the supply chain into something that is more kind and viable — a production process that adds something to our world rather than perpetually taking away.
+We believe conscious fashion also refers to our consumer behaviour.
+It matters how much we, as buyers and wearers of clothes, can make more educated decisions about our purchases.
+It also includes how companies in the fashion industry can consciously change the supply chain into something that is more kind and viable.
+Making it a production process that adds something meaningful to our world.

 There are multiple ways you can shop more consciously.
-From purchasing clothes made from natural fabrics and plant-based dyes, to supporting companies that prioritise ethical production.
+From purchasing clothes made from natural fabrics and plant-based dyes, to support companies that prioritise ethical production.
 You could even choose to purchase at second-hand or thrift stores or try clothes swapping.
-Even though the clothes themselves may be fast-fashion pieces, you’re saving them from going to waste by giving them a second life.
+Even though the clothes themselves may be fast-fashion pieces, you’re giving them a second life.
 Which is better than letting them go to waste.

-At ZERRIN, if there’s one thing we’ve learnt from working with multiple brands that are trying to be more socially and environmentally responsible, it’s that becoming more sustainable isn't easy, and is a journey for everyone.
+At ZERRIN, if there’s one thing we’ve learnt from working with multiple brands that are trying to be more socially and environmentally responsible, it’s that becoming more sustainable isn’t easy.
+It is a journey for everyone.

-Whether you’re a brand or consumer, we can all take little steps towards being more sustainable, and it starts by being more conscious and thinking more about where things come from.
+Whether you’re a brand or consumer, we can all take little steps towards being more sustainable.
+The first step is by being more conscious about where things come from.
 Next time you feel the need for a retail therapy fix, ask yourself: What am I wearing?
 What am I buying?
 Where am I buying from?

-In the same article, Laurie Stewart eloquently phrases sustainable fashion as “a vehicle for much needed mindful change in a mindless world.”
-In the hectic world we live in today, let’s all start by taking more than a moment to think about the fashion choices we make.
+In the same article, Laurie Stewart eloquently phrases sustainable fashion as “a vehicle for much needed mindful change in a mindless world”.
+In this hectic world we live in today, let’s start by taking more time to think about our fashion choices.